When evidence is entered in a Bayesian network or Dynamic Bayesian network, the Probability (likelihood)

 P(e) can often report zero, due to underflow caused by the repeated multiplication of small probability values, using floating point arithmetic.

 Bayes Server uses sophisticated algorithms to detect very small log-likelihood values

 An example of zero likelihood:

-Note: Log Likelihood values are often used to detect anomalous data.
+Log Likelihood values are often used to detect unusual data, known as Anomaly detection.